-Another advantage of the Devon Rex breed is their hypoallergenic coat.
+Another advantage of the Devon Rex breed is its hypoallergenic coat.
 While no cat is completely hypoallergenic, Devon Rex cats produce fewer allergens than other breeds, making them a suitable choice for individuals with allergies.
 Their short, wavy coat requires minimal grooming and shedding, reducing the risk of allergies or excessive fur around the house.

 However, owning a Devon Rex cat also comes with some disadvantages.
 Due to their high energy levels, they may require more playtime and stimulation compared to other breeds.
 Failure to provide adequate mental and physical stimulation can lead to boredom and destructive behavior.
 Additionally, their unique coat requires occasional bathing to prevent oily buildup and skin issues.